mindsers/yabf/README.md

 ## Usage

 *Yabf* works with controller and services.
-To load your controllers and services there are two methods in `WebApplication`: `declare` for controllers and `prodive` for services or data.
+To load your controllers and services there are two methods in `WebApplication`: `declare` for controllers and `provide` for services or data.

 After declaring all your classes, you have to start the server.